What Do Federal Background Checks Look For? (All 14 Red Flags)

 Since the purpose of these background checks is to save the company money by minimizing potential lawsuits, the business will only spend enough money on background checks to save money, meaning certain individuals may slip through the application process and do something that results in a lawsuit.

 Federal background checks are quite different both in terms of the primary goal of the check and the subsequent change in approach.
-Federal background checks are not performed to shield the federal government from potential lawsuits, rather the main purpose of federal employment background checks is for reasons of personal and national security, and these checks usually include a federal warrant search.
+Federal background checks are not performed to shield the federal government from potential lawsuits, rather the main purpose of federal employment background checks is for reasons of personal and national security, and these checks usually include a search for federal warrants.

 For starters, this means that federal background checks are much more thorough.
 The United States Office of Personnel Management in conjunction with the FBI searches every major database when performing background checks.2,3